oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 A practical implementation pattern can use a Web Worker {{WebWorker}} to isolate the refresh token, and provide the application with the access token making requests to resource servers.

-Note that even a perfect token storage mechanism does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{scenario-new-flow}}).
+Note that even a token storage mechanism that completely isolates the tokens from the attacker does not prevent the attacker from running a new flow to obtain a fresh set of tokens (See {{scenario-new-flow}}).

 ##### Using Sender-Constrained Tokens